FlowiseAI/Flowise/docker/README.md

 If you like to persist your data (flows, logs, apikeys, credentials), set these variables in the `.env` file inside `docker` folder:

--   DATABASE_PATH=/root/.flowise
+-   DATABASE_PATH=/root/.SAIA
--   APIKEY_PATH=/root/.flowise
+-   APIKEY_PATH=/root/.SAIA
--   LOG_PATH=/root/.flowise/logs
+-   LOG_PATH=/root/.SAIA/logs
--   SECRETKEY_PATH=/root/.flowise
+-   SECRETKEY_PATH=/root/.SAIA

-Flowise also support different environment variables to configure your instance.
-Read [more](https://docs.flowiseai.com/environment-variables)
+SAIA also support different environment variables to configure your instance.
+Read [more](https://docs.SAIAai.com/environment-variables)